-- (1) Citizens of the United States with diplomas from accredited high schools, GED equivalents, or equivalent examinations from foreign countries that attest to the fact that they have attained the high school standard and who have never before enrolled for college credits should: - 1.
-Obtain an application from the Texas Southern University Office of Admissions (at 3100 Cleburne Street; Houston, Texas 77004-9987, by calling 713-313-7071, or electronically at www.em.tsu.edu), complete it, and return it along with a required non-refundable application fee of \$40.00. - 2.
-Request that either an official transcript from the accredited high school of record or an official GED Test Report be sent directly to the Office of Admissions at the address in step 1.
-Transcripts submitted must show a date of graduation.
-Transcripts from Texas high schools must also show successful completion of either the Texas Assessment of Academic Skills (TAAS) examination or the Texas Assessment of Knowledge and Skills (TAKS) examination.
-Texas high school graduates exempted from these assessment exams do not qualify for admission.
-Applicants submitting GED Test Reports must score a minimum of 40 on each part of the GED test to qualify for admission.
+- (1) Citizens of the United States with diplomas from accredited high schools, GED equivalents, or equivalent examinations from foreign countries that attest to the fact that they have attained the high school standard and who have never before enrolled for college credits should - 1.
+Obtain an application from the Texas Southern University Office of Admissions (at 3100 Cleburne Street; Houston, Texas 77004-9987, by calling 713-313-7071, or electronically at www.em.tsu.edu), complete it, and return it along with a required non-refundable application fee of \$42.00. - 2.
+Submit an official transcript from the accredited high school that (1) includes a date of graduation and, (2) for Texas high schools graduates, indicates successful completion of either the Texas Assessment of Academic Skills (TAAS) examination or the Texas Assessment of Knowledge and Skills (TAKS) examination.
+These appropriate high school credentials include passage of the State-mandated exit test, which is designed to assure a minimum mastery of basic skills.
+Students who are exempt from the State-mandated exit test are unable to present evidence of or assure a minimum mastery of basic skills.
+Thus, such exempt students do not show an ability to benefit from higher education and shall not be admitted. - 3.
+Submit an official GED Test Report that includes minimum score of 40 on each part of the GED test to qualify for admission. - 4.
 Students who are home-schooled must have the parent school district assess the mastery level of courses taken with an official assessment made that may be used for grade placement and/or the award of credit since the State of Texas does not award diplomas to students in home schools.
-Students applying from home schools must request that the parent school district producing the assessment send a copy directly to the Office of Admissions.
-Students submitting official high school transcripts or official assessments of credits from home schools must have successfully completed the following high school credits: - 4 in English - 3 in mathematics - 2 in natural science - 2 in social science - 6 selected from a combination of foreign languages, computer science (or keyboarding), speech, journalism, and fine arts
+Students applying from home schools must request that the parent school district producing the assessment send a copy directly to the Office of Admissions. - (2) Citizens of the United States who who have attended another College or University prior to seeking admission to Texas Southern University: - 1.
+Application for admission, Parts A, B, and C. - 2.
+Submit an Official transcript from each college or university attended.
+Transcript may be sent directly from the issuing institution(s) OR hand-carried in a sealed official envelope of the issuing institution(s). - 3.
+Official transcripts submitted for consideration and evaluation MUST contain the following: - Grade for all courses appearing on transcript(s) - Transcript(s) with courses "in-progress" are not acceptable. - University registrar's seal and signature - Transcript issued date - 4.
+A transcript evaluation will be done only when: - o Acceptance to the university is complete - An evaluation request has been submitted - 5.
+Evaluations, during periods of registration, will be done on a first come-first serve basis only . . . allowing five (5) to seven (7) working days for processing. - 6.
+Placement Test scores/status - 7. \$42.00 application fee (non-refundable, U.S. Citizens). - 8. \$78.00 application fee (non-refundable, International) - 9.
+No more than sixty-six (66) credit hours completed with grades of C or better may be transferred to Texas Southern University.